Level Up Your Skills

 Scholarships for Local Students

-RubyCaribe will provide full conference scholarships for two students currently studying and working in Barbados.
+RubyCaribe will provide full conference scholarships for a limted number of students currently studying and working in Barbados.
 Scholarship applicants will be asked to build a sample project in Ruby.
 Scholarship winners will be required to complete the pre-conference reading.
+Scholarships details.

 What About Fun?